 The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by The Rainbow Multi Academy Trust.
-They will consider whether St Michael's C of E Primary School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+They will consider whether St Michael's School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.